iz-02/tableau-dubai-airbnb/README.md

 # 📊 Dubai Airbnb Dashboard (Tableau)

-Analyzed Airbnb listings in Dubai to uncover trends in pricing, property types, and booking features.
+Analyzed Airbnb listings in Dubai to see trends in pricing, property types, and booking features.

 ## 💡 Key Findings
-- Studios are the cheapest; price increases linearly with number of bedrooms
+- Studios are the cheapest, price increases linearly with number of bedrooms
-- Instantly bookable apartments are consistently slightly more expensive
+- Instantly bookable apartments are consistently a little more expensive
-- Pet-friendly listings are slightly more expensive than non-pet-friendly ones
+- Pet friendly listings are a little more expensive than non petfriendly ones
 - Airbnb rating surprisingly does not affect price

 ## 🔑 Highlights
 - Data import, cleaning & removing unnecessary columns
 - Interactive visualizations with filters and highlights